 Do you believe it?
 Tomatoes in November in coastal Southern California?
 It’s always a sweet surprise to find a handful of sweet cherry tomatoes to brag about.
 Granted, the skin is a little tougher on these tomatoes, but their flavor is still bursting with flavor.
 Enjoying a longer growing season is one of those compromises to life in freeway traffic and smog!

-Adapted and shared with permission from La Brea Bakery
+Adapted with permission from La Brea Bakery

 This wonderful soup can be made as thick as you'd like.
 When dipping into warm crusty bread, we enjoy keeping it a little thicker by adding a little less stock.
 Or refrigerating the soup till the next day will result in a thick soup.